 Structural barriers still throttle representation

 None of which suggests local government is perfectly representative.
-In Australia and New Zealand, as in other comparable Western democracies, elected members still skew older, wealthier, and maler. ('Pale, male, stale', is the common refrain.)
+Elected members still skew older, wealthier, and maler. ('Pale, male, stale', is the common refrain.)

-Structural barriers disproportionately exclude younger people, women, disabled people, renters and people juggling caring responsibilities.
+Structural barriers exclude young people, women, disabled people, renters and people juggling caring responsibilities.
 The 'missing cohort' of young women is particularly well documented, and tied as much to domestic labour and role strain as formal political barriers.
+(Read more about this in The P Tax.)

 Things are shifting, though never fast enough.
-But I remain convinced that local government remains structurally capable of being the most representative tier of government.
-It operates closest to people’s lived realities and has lower formal barriers to participation than state or federal politics.
+But I remain convinced that local government is structurally capable of being the most representative tier of government.
+It works closest to people’s lived realities, elected members are accessible to the public, and there are lower formal barriers to engagement and participation.

-The barriers can be overcome, if we're willing, through things like childcare provision, remuneration, and targeted efforts to drive participation - such as the Pathways to Politics programme in Australia.
+Inequalities in representation can be overcome, if we're willing to finally tool up this latent resource, through things like childcare provision, remuneration, and targeted efforts to drive participation - such as the Pathways to Politics programme in Australia.

-We need to tackle these barriers in politics itself, not just in consultation processes, because participation is not the same as power.
+We need to tackle these barriers in politics itself, not just in consultation, because participation is not the same as power.

 Participation is not the same as power

 I appreciated VUW political theorist Claire Timperley’s contribution to the panel discussion.
-She noted that even theoretically equal democratic spaces like citizens' assemblies are still shaped by social hierarchies.
-Some people walk into public decision-making processes already believing they have the right to speak while others don’t.
+She noted that even theoretically equal spaces like citizens' assemblies are still shaped by social hierarchies.
+Some people walk in already believing they have the right to speak while others don’t.

 This problem doesn’t disappear inside a citizens’ assembly.
-Deliberative democracy can almost definitely produce better engagement than the oft-dreadful consultation exercises government currently run.
-But it won't automatically redistribute power or eliminate the social and economic conditions that shape who participates in public life.
+Deliberative democracy can produce better engagement than the oft-dreadful consultation exercises government currently run.
+But it won't redistribute power or eliminate the social and economic conditions that shape who participates in public life.

-We can and should require engagement to be done differently - earlier input into decision-making processes, more diverse and representative views, clearer surfacing of financial and moral tradeoffs - and deliberative democracy is an excellent way to do that.
-But it shouldn't replace making structural improvements to the systems we already have.
-Adding another complication to a system is simply papering over the cracks.
+We can and should require engagement to be done differently - earlier input into decision-making, more diverse and representative views, clearer surfacing of financial and moral tradeoffs.
+Deliberative democracy is an excellent way to do that.
+But it shouldn't replace structural improvements to the systems we already have.
+Adding another complication to a system will only paper the cracks.

 Nobody is outside the system

-Maxwell's thesis had a layer of inevitability and cynicism I found disconcerting.
+Walker's thesis had a layer of inevitability and cynicism I found disconcerting.
 The implicit assumption - which I'll admit is a real crowd-pleaser - is that ordinary politics is uniquely and inherently corrupted.
-Egos, lobbying, incentives, tribalism and self-interest are just how politics is, he seemed to say.
+Egos, lobbying, incentives, tribalism and self-interest are just how politics is (or how politicians are), he seemed to say.

 The suggestion is that deliberative mechanisms will somehow sit above and outside those forces.
 If we only expanded this system, it won't be corrupted like the others.
 (Per my recent piece quoting the inimitable John Clarke: it'll be outside the environment.)